 Dr. Humphrey Agevi

-With a Ph.D. in Environmental Biology from Moi University and an MSc in Environmental Biology from Masinde Muliro University of Science and Technology (MMUST), Dr. Agevi brings a wealth of academic expertise to his role.
-His research interests primarily revolve around Biodiversity and Climate Change, with a particular focus on nature-based solutions (NbS), socio-ecological resilience, climate adaptation metrics, and biodiversity assessment.
-Moreover, he possesses extensive experience in terrestrial carbon cycle modeling, quantifying tree biomass, soil carbon, and CO2 emissions in agricultural systems, as well as analyzing climate, agronomic, and environmental data.
+Dr. Agevi holds a PhD in Environmental Biology from Moi University and an MSc in Environmental Biology from Masinde Muliro University of Science and Technology (MMUST).
+His research interests focus on climate resilience, biodiversity conservation, sustainable development, and the application of AI in climate adaptation and ecosystem restoration.
+His work integrates local knowledge into environmental policy, focusing on community assessments and climate impact quantification.
+He has extensive experience in terrestrial carbon cycle modeling, biomass quantification, soil carbon, CO2 emissions in agricultural systems, and environmental data analysis.

-Dr. Agevi boasts over a decade of experience in both teaching and research.
-His work has been published in reputable journals, media outlets, and blogs, showcasing his contributions to the field.
-He is a key member of the Kenya Ecosystem Services Partnership (ESP) national network, contributing to the enhancement of science, policy, and practice related to ecosystem services for conservation and sustainable development.
-Furthermore, he is affiliated with prestigious organizations such as the African Forest Forum (AFF), British Ecological Society (BES), Ecological Society of Eastern Africa (ECSEA), Society for Conservation GIS (SCGIS), and International Association of Landscape Ecologists (IALE).
+With over a decade of experience in teaching and research, Dr. Agevi is a key member of the Kenya Ecosystem Services Partnership (ESP) and is affiliated with several prestigious organizations, including the African Forest Forum (AFF), British Ecological Society (BES), and Ecological Society of Eastern Africa (ECSEA).